angelrps/MasterDataScience_FinalProject/README.md

 ### Data Analysis
 Now is time to explore the data further by creating some self-explanatory graphs.
 #### 1. Map pickups by zone
-I drew a choropleth map showing Manhattan tazi zones by number of pickups, highlighting the top ten in red.
+I plotted a choropleth map showing Manhattan taxi zones by number of pickups, highlighting the top ten in red.
 These zones should coincide with the predictions of the machine learning models.

 ![map](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Analysis_Map.PNG)

 #### 2. Linear chart pickups over time
-I have analysed pickups' evolution over different periods of time looking for patterns.
+I analysed pickups' evolution over different periods of time looking for patterns.

-**Pickpus evolution over Months**
+**Pickups evolution over Months**
 - The number of pickups over the year is quite constant.
 - The only variation is a small decrease of pickups over the Summer months: July and August.
 This can mean that most taxis are taken by new yorkers (not tourists), and in this period new yorkers travel away from the city.

 ![evolution months](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Analysis_Evolution_Months.PNG)

-**Pickpus evolution over Weeks**
+**Pickups evolution over Weeks**
-This graph shows better how the taxi demand drops drastically on the USA Federal holidays:
+This graph shows better how the taxi demand drops drastically on the USA Federal holidays (2019):
 - New Year's Day: 1st of January.
 - Independence Day: 4th July.
 - Labor Day: first Monday of September.